 Panic disorder, agoraphobia and other fears

 Some people with panic disorder worry about having a panic attack in a public place where it is difficult to get out of, or where help may not be available, or where it can be embarrassing.
 This may cause them to develop agoraphobia.
-About 1 in 3 people with panic disorder also develop agoraphobia.
 See the separate leaflet called Agoraphobia for more details.

 You may also develop other irrational fears.
 For example, you may think that exercise or certain foods cause the panic attacks.
 Because of this you may fear (develop a phobia for) certain foods, or avoid exercise, etc.

 To ease a panic attack, or to prevent one from becoming worse, breathe as slowly and as deeply as you can.
 Really focus on your breathing.
 Learning and using relaxation techniques may help.
 Many people find that deep-breathing exercises are useful.
 This means taking a long, slow breath in, and very slowly breathing out.
 If you do this a few times, and concentrate fully on breathing, you may find it quite relaxing.